Form factors and branching fraction calculations for $B_s \to D_s^{(*)} \ell^+ \nu_\ell$ in view of LHCb observation: Theoretical Framework

 Several other physical observables including forward-backward asymmetry $\mathcal{A}_{FB}^\ell(q^2)$ and longitudinal $P_L^\ell(q^2)$ polarization of the leptons in terms of helicity amplitudes, in the final state, can be written as

 Note that to compute the averages of these observables, one has to multiply the numerator and denominator by the phase-space factor $|{\bf p_2}| q^2 (1 - m_{\ell}^2/q^2)^2$ and integrate separately.

-Semileptonic transition form factors appearing in Eq. (\ref{eq:form_factor_general}) are computed within the SM framework of CCQM which is the effective quantum field theoretical approach for hadronic interaction with the constituent quarks \cite{Efimov:1993,Branz:2009cd,Ivanov:2011aa,Gutsche:2012ze}.
+Semileptonic transition form factors appearing in Eq. (\ref{eq:form_factor_general}) are computed within the SM framework of CCQM which is the effective quantum field theoretical approach for hadronic interaction with the constituent quarks \cite{Efimov:1993,Branz:2009cd,Ivanov:2011aa,Gutsche:2012ze,Soni:2020bvu}.
 For hadronic system, the interaction Lagrangian describing the coupling of a meson with constituents is written as

-Here the weak Dirac matrix $\Gamma_M = \gamma_5, \gamma_\mu$ are used for pseudoscalar and vector mesons respectively. $g_M$ is the coupling strength for meson with constituents which can be determined using the renormalization of self-energy diagram also known as compositeness condition \cite{Weinberg:1962,Salam:1962}.
+Here $M(x)$ is the hadron field of investigated meson.
+The Dirac matrix $\Gamma_M = \gamma_5, \gamma_\mu$ are used for pseudoscalar and vector mesons, respectively. $g_M$ is the coupling strength for meson with constituents which can be determined using the renormalization of self-energy diagram employing compositeness condition \cite{Weinberg:1962,Salam:1962}.
 This condition essentially guarantees that the final mesonic state does not contain any bare quark state and also avoids the double-counting of the hadronic degree of freedom.
-In above Eq. (\ref{eq:lagrangian}), $F_M(x;x_1,x_2)$ is the vertex function that describes the quark distribution within the meson and hence characterizes the physical size of the meson given by
+In above Eq. (\ref{eq:lagrangian}), $F_M(x;x_1,x_2)$ is the vertex function of the four dimensional coordinate that describes the quark distribution within the meson and hence characterizes the physical size of the meson given by

 with $w_i = m_{q_i}/(m_{q_1} + m_{q_2})$. $\Phi_M$ is the correlation function of the constituent quarks and further to avoid any divergences in the Feynman diagram, the Fourier transform of $\Phi_M$ must have an appropriate falloff behaviour in the Euclidean region.
 For computation, we choose the vertex function to be the Gaussian function of the form